spsforks/QB64-Wiki/RESTORE.md

 ## Example(s)

-*Example 1:* Restoring a labeled DATA field to avoid going past the end of DATA.
+Restoring a labeled DATA field to avoid going past the end of DATA.

 ```vb